 - Advocacy and Lobby: Linking the local level advocacy issue to the national level advocacy.
 Revision of national level WASH related policies to ensure better WASH services and increase WASH budget.

-The Bangladesh WASH Alliance (BWA) is a consortium of fourteen Bangladeshi NGOs.
-Registered under social service department act in Bangladesh.
-These NGOS received fund from WASH Alliance International Programme from 2011-2016.
-1n 2017, 9 NGOs received fund.
+The Bangladesh WASH Alliance (BWA) is a consortium of fourteen Bangladeshi NGOs, that is These NGOS received funding from the WASH Alliance International Programme from 2011-2016.
 Phase-1 officially closed in June 2017.
 However these NGOs are continuing as member of BWA.
 The partners are:

 - AIMS Bangladesh